-Choosing Threads for Quilting | Madam Sew
+The Best Quilting Thread | Madam Sew

 Choosing Threads for Quilting

-So, you have a quilt top done, it is time to decide on what thread to use to quilt it.
-There is no one answer here, only what you want the final quilt to look like.
+So, you have a quilt top done, and it is time to decide on what thread to use to quilt it… There is no one right answer here.
+It all depends on what you want the final quilt to look like.
 First, consider the type, do you want a matte finish or would a little bit of shine be nice?
 Do you want the quilting to show, or be more texture?
 Where do you want the quilting to show, in the blocks or on the background?
 Do you want the color to blend with the piecing or contrast with it?
-If you like your quilting to show, choose a thicker thread, if you want more texture, choose a thinner thread.
-If you are stipple or micro-stipple quilting, the best thread weight is a 100 wt, as it won’t be as heavy in the final project.

-Polyester threads are ideal for quilting as they have almost no lint, don't shrink, come in an array of colors, can be cleaned by any method and are colorfast.
+Polyester threads are ideal for quilting as they have almost no lint, don't shrink, come in an array of colors, can be cleaned by any method, and are colorfast.

-To choose a color of thread for quilting, audition several on top of your project.
-Know that there is no right or wrong choice, only what you decide you like best, and where you want the quilting to show.
-In this example, any of these colors will do wonderfully on the top, and the choice is yours.
+In the example below, any of these colors will do wonderfully on the top, and the choice is yours.
 You can see that the red and blue threads will show up on the white background, while the white thread will show more on the red and blue patches.

 Sometimes matching a color within the quilt is the best, while other times you might like using a neutral tone.
 Puddle the choices on your project and go with the one that you like best.
-Consider whether you want the emphasis on piecing, or the emphasis on quilting.
+Consider whether you want the emphasis on the piecing, or the emphasis on the quilting.

 Consider the colors in the backing as well.
 A quilting thread that shows up on the backing will also show any mistakes, knots, or wobbles in the quilting.
 Looking at the same color choices as above, which would you choose on the backing?
 While it is possible to use a different color on top than in the bobbin, it isn’t recommended as it is very difficult to get the stitches to lock perfectly inside the batting.
 What you end up with are bits of the top color on the backside or vice versa.
 We call these thread pokies.

 Sometimes the colors in the project are just right for a variegated thread.
-Variegated choices are available in cotton, polyester and blends.
+Variegated choices are available in cotton, polyester, and blends.

 Using dark thread generally means the quilting will create designs on the light background of the blocks.